FirebaseExtended/user-data-protection/README.md

+**This library is an early alpha release.
+Expect and please report bugs.**

 ##TOC
 - [Project Overview](#overview)
 - [How to use these functions in your Firebase app](#use)
 - [How to work on this project](#contribute)

 ## <a name="overview"></a> Project Overview

 Compliance with privacy regulations requires that developers ensure that a user's data is deleted when they delete their account.